johnridesabike/acutis/docs/introduction.md

   url: /manual/
 ---

-Acutis is written in [OCaml], and familiarity with the OCaml toolchain is a prerequisite for using it.
+Acutis is written in [OCaml], so familiarity with the OCaml toolchain is a prerequisite for using it.
 It also comes with a JavaScript API to use in web or Node.js projects.